 Dampness, rot and infestation

 Repair category 2

-Notes Abnormally high damp meter readings were obtained, particularly in the front elevation where there appears to be water ingress from the front right hand bedroom window and defective rendering.
-It is good practice to identify and repair the source of water ingress.
+Notes Some abnormally high damp meter readings were obtained, particularly in the right hand gable where there was evidence of lateral water ingress.
+It is good practice to identify and repair the source of the water ingress.

 Chimney stacks

-Repair category -
+Repair category 2

-Notes None.
+Notes The stonework and mortar joints are affected by weathering.